syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Getting-Started.md

 ## Initialize view model

-In this section, the data in the following table is used for demonstration,
+In this section, the data in the following table is used for demonstration

 <table>
 <tr>